-We have a number of Open Access drop-in times coming up over Michaelmas Term.
+We have a number of Open Access drop-in times coming up over Trinity Term.
 Get one-to-one help with Open Access and the REF, Act on Acceptance, and ORA.
-Drop-ins will run Monday – Friday at the following times: Mondays 10.00-11.30am, Weston Library – Centre for Digital
+Drop-ins will run Tuesday – Friday at the following times in Weeks 1-8: Tuesdays 2.30-3.30pm, Knowledge Centre Library – ask for Ju

 About the Oxford Open Access Project